siegerts/neon-branches-amplify-cicd/README.md

 **Neon Postgres Branch for each Amplify Hosting app branch.**

 This example outlines how to integrate AWS Amplify Hosting with Neon for database management through CI/CD pipelines.
 The setup includes a custom Bash script (`neon-ci.sh`) for creating and cleaning up Neon database branches in correlation with the Amplify app branches.
+The database connection string for the branch is written into the `.env` file as an environment variable as `DATABASE_URL`.

 This example is an `amplify.yml` buildspec for an [Amplify Gen 2 Backend](https://docs.amplify.aws/gen2/build-a-backend/auth/set-up-auth/).
 Specifically, this Nuxt SSR app is deployed using Amplify Hosting's `WEB COMPUTE` platform.